jabwashi2/mindex-java-challenge/README.md

 - employees don't have the directReports value if they have no directReports, so check if directReports exists (if not, numberOfReports = 0)

 There is an employee class, will likely need another class for the reporting structure (since employee class is for type: employee)

+Notes:
+- ran gradlew bootRun several time, program never finishes executing (problem present before editing) -- will have to rely on tests to see if things work